David-OConnor/dynamics/README.md

 A Python and Rust library for molecular dynamics.
 Compatible with Linux, Windows, and Mac.
 Uses CPU with threadpools and SIMD, or an Nvidia GPU.

-## Warning: Early release!
-Lots of missing features.
-If you see something, post a Github issue.

 It uses traditional forcefield-based molecular dynamics, and is inspired by Amber.
 It does not use quantum-mechanics, nor ab-initio methods.